MicrosoftDocs/dynamics365smb-docs/business-central/ai-overview.md

 To get started, you'll need a Business Central (v23.1 and later) environment that's enabled with Copilot.

 - If you're an existing Business Central customer, your Business Central admin will have to set up a version environment for you.
+For more information, go to [Configure Copilot and AI capabilities](enable-ai.md).
 - If you're not a Business Central customer but want to try it out, you can sign up for a free trial.
+For more information, go to [Sign up for a free Dynamics 365 Business Central trial](trial-signup.md).

 For more information, go to [Get the Business Central preview version](ai-preview-getstarted.md).